 Our most recent visit to Tortuguero was guided by Exploradores Outdoors – an outfitter we are proud to call our business partners and friends.
 We have referred to them on our blog before (see Our Costa Rican Hotel, Tour Operator, And Transportation Service Provider Partners Are Awesome.
 Here’s Why We Think So…We’re Sure You’ll Agree, Rafting & Kayaking In Costa Rica – Pacuare River Tour, and/or The Most Time And Cost Efficient Way To Visit Tortuguero And Raft The Pacuare River During Your Time In Costa Rica – Part 1 for more information) and combined, Ricky and I have over 12 years experience collaborating with them for work in a variety of ways.
 Their owners are members of a humble family, which is incredibly important to us given that we aim to support individuals and corporations with admirable attitudes, work ethics, and ideas regarding customer service.
 Our official tour guide Vivi (Viviana) was friendly and knowledgeable.
 Much like the “river guide camaraderie” that we explained exists in and around the Tres Equis region of Costa Rica in our blog post The Pacuare River Family, it is no surprise that our Tortuguero guide demonstrated similar qualities and an equal amount of pride in her work given that she grew up not far from Tres Equis herself.
 Throw in the fact that Ricky has known her for years, and not only was I reminded of the small world we all live in, but I am convinced that Ricky knows each and every Tico in this country because that we cannot go anywhere without him recognizing an old acquaintance or vice versa. 🙂

-Our visit to Tortuguero included accommodations at La Baula Lodge, all meals, ground and boat transportation into and out of Tortuguero (via Cano Blanco), guided canal tours, free time to explore Tortuguero village, and a walking tour of the Tortuguero National Park (for more information regarding the official tour description, see the 2-Day / 1-Night Tortuguero Tour).
+Our visit to Tortuguero included accommodations at La Baula Lodge, all meals, ground and boat transportation into and out of Tortuguero (via Cano Blanco), guided canal tours, free time to explore Tortuguero village, and a walking tour of the Tortuguero National Park.
 Beyond the tour operator’s official tour description, here’s what we experienced: